Football: England, France hammer minnows as Ronaldo shines for Portugal

 In Paris, the world champions made light work of beating 136-ranked Andorra 3-0.
 It was Les Bleus' 100th match at the Stade de France.

-Kinglsey Coman, Clement Lenglet, with his first on the international goal, and Wissam Ben Yedder clinched three points to keep France locked with Turkey at the summit of Group H.
+Antoine Griezmann missed a penalty for his country for the second game running but Kinglsey Coman, Clement Lenglet, with his first on the international goal, and Wissam Ben Yedder clinched three points.

+"It is really annoying.
+I'll just need to keep working.
+You can't be on top of your game all the time," Griezmann said.

+"It has been a very good week.
+It has gone well personally and collectively," Coman told television station TF1.

-The Turks beat Moldova with ease in a 4-0 victory in Chisinau.
-But Iceland, who had been level with the top two suffered a blow as they lost 4-2 in Albania to drop three points behind the top two.
+Cenk Tosun scored twice as the Turks beat Moldova with ease in a 4-0 victory in Chisinau.
+But Iceland, who had been level with the top two, suffered a blow as they lost 4-2 in Albania.

+That result meant Iceland dropped three points behind.
+It also changed the tiebreak, allowing Turkey to take first place from France.

 Euro 2020 qualifying results: